 Parked the car we will have two alternatives to reach the start of the via ferrata:

-We leave this vertical stretch, not difficult but quite exposed, we arrive at an aided path that leads us to the second part of the ferrata entering a new groove.
+We leave this vertical section, not difficult but quite exposed, we arrive at an aided path that leads us to the second part of the ferrata entering a new groove.
 The second part of the ferrata continues fairly vertical although the rock is more lying down than the first meters.
-We continue uphill along the canal, initially to its right then to its left, helped by some unusual metal bars for the feet.
-We continue uphill alternating some walls resting with more simple rocks always abundantly aided with metal brackets up to exit from the narrowest part of the gully and continuing on an easier aided path.
+We continue uphill along the gully, initially to its right then to its left, helped by some unusual metal bars for the feet.
+We continue uphill alternating some walls with more simple rocks always abundantly aided with metal brackets up to exit from the narrowest part of the gully and continuing on an easier aided path.
 We are now in the final phase of the ferrata.
 We face a short series of rocks and then a short wall supported by going out on the Pian Serrada.
 Go along a stretch of path, go up the last rocks and reach the end of the via ferrata (45' from the start - 1h 30' from the top station of the cable car).

 The Ferrata del Centenario is a via ferrata that presents - compared to others in the Resegone area - high presence of brackets to support progression.
 The initial part is characterized by a good exposure then one enters a gully and this sensation fades.
 The via ferrata does not present significant technical difficulties.
 Attention should be paid not to move stones along the climb as the via ferrata extends making this dangerous for hikers below.
 Along the way the signs of the old ascent line are clearly visible, which was certainly more demanding and spartan in the use of brackets than the current one.